Zagreb: Surroundings

 The wider Zagreb area has been continuously inhabited since the prehistoric period, as witnessed by archaeological findings in the Veternica cave from the Paleolithic and excavation of the remains of the Roman Andautonia near the present village of Šćitarjevo.

-Picturesque former villages on the slopes of Medvednica, Šestine, Gračani, and Remete, maintain their rich traditions, including folk costumes, Šestine umbrellas, and gingerbread products.
+many former villages on the slopes of Medvednica, Šestine, Gračani, and Remete, maintain their traditions, including folk costumes, Šestine umbrellas, and gingerbread products.

 To the north is the Medvednica mountain (Zagrebačka gora), with its highest peak Sljeme (1,035 m), where one of the tallest structures in Croatia, Zagreb TV Tower is located.
 The Sava and the Kupa valleys are to the south of Zagreb, and the region of Hrvatsko Zagorje is located on the other (northern) side of the Medvednica hill.
 In mid-January 2005, Sljeme held its first World Ski Championship tournament.